100 Sights in New York, United States (with Map and Images)

 Wikipedia: Central Park (EN), Website, Twitter, Tiktok, Facebook, Instagram, Heritage Website, Pinterest, Youtube

-Book Free Tour*SoHo, is a neighborhood in Lower Manhattan, New York City.
+Join Free Tour*SoHo, short for "South of Houston Street", is a neighborhood in Lower Manhattan, New York City.
 Since the 1970s, the neighborhood has been the location of many artists' lofts and art galleries, and has also been known for its variety of shops ranging from trendy upscale boutiques to national and international chain store locations.
 The area's history is an archetypal example of inner-city regeneration and gentrification, encompassing socioeconomic, cultural, political, and architectural developments.

 Wikipedia: International Society for Krishna Consciousness (EN), Website